How to Get the Cheapest Moving Truck Rental

 How to Rent a Moving Truck for Less

-In order to get the best deal, I would suggest following all the steps below.
+To get the best deal, I would suggest following all the steps below.
 But it is not necessary, and following even a few of them can help you save money.

 The basis for these money saving tips is bargaining.
 What you will do is get a moving truck rental quote from one company, and take it to another and see if they will beat it.
 I will outline exactly how I was able to save over $300 on a 26 ft truck rental below.